Aan03/cycling_dashboard_uni/README.md

 ### Other Routes Testing Proof

-This section of testing included all non-api routes which handled views, get and post requests for any pages and forms.
+This section of testing included all other routes which handled views, get and post requests for any pages and forms as well as those that may use api functions

 ![Other #1](/screenshots/tests_other_passed_local1.PNG)

 ![Other #2](/screenshots/tests_other_passed_local2.PNG)

-82% coverage for non-api routes achieved:
+82% coverage for other routes (forms, routes and routes that use the API too) achieved:

 ![Other #3](/screenshots/tests_other_passed_local3.PNG)